rakrixs/DATA-4319/README.md

 # DATA-4319
-This repository includes all the projects done through out Spring 2020 semester of Statistical and Machine Learning
+This repository includes 10 projects done in Spring 2020 semester of Statistical and Machine Learning class

 ## Supervised Learning